top of page

 Current unresolved issues.

-Marketing a product does not improve the product or the service it is delivered with.
-It brings no benefit to the customer, but yet it adds considerable cost to the product, and distracts businesses away from improving what they sell to their clients.
+Marketing a product does not improve the product, or the service it is delivered with, and it brings no benefit to the customer, but yet it adds considerable cost to the product.
+Furthermore it distracts businesses away from improving the product or service they sell to their clients, and can instead encourages them to focus on improving sales materials such as brochures and adverts.
 Marketing is therefore a waste of resources, and something that can and should be avoided.
-It is possible to deliver all products to all clients with almost no marketing, there are many businesses who operate largely in this way, usually by word of mouth, and I note that my own manufacturing business effectively operated in this way.
-We have a simple policy to achieve this for all businesses and customers, saving everyone time, stress, and considerable amounts of money.
+It is possible to deliver all products to all clients with almost no marketing, there are many businesses who operate largely in this way, usually by word of mouth, or when they produce a commodity that is sold in an open market, and I note that my own manufacturing business operated in this way.
+However outside of these types of businesses, the extent of marketing is huge.
+It includes all activity that businesses carryout to try and encourage customers to buy their product, activities such as all forms of advertising, email marketing, sponsorship, special deals, sales, club cards, PR, publicity events and stunts, trade shows, national and social media, cold calling, telesales, etc.

-There are other issues with the marketing profession, the first being that is it is entirely manipulative, there is no marketing in the world that gives a true representation of the product being sold, marketing will always point out the strengths or claimed strengths of a product, but never it's weaknesses.
-In this sense it does not present a fair and balanced representation of the product, so that the client knows exactly what they are getting.
-Again we do not wish to criticise the marketing industry, but subconsciously it will also at times manipulate clients into buying their product through psychology and playing on their fear and insecurities.
-The makeup and fashion industries quite often do this, when people are encouraged to buy products in order to make them feel better about themselves, another example is the buying of a new car to gain status and advertise wealth.
-This type of marketing, and product buying, does not address the underlying issues of why people are feeling fearful, and insecure; to address these issues, everyone needs a deeper understanding of their psychology and how to resolve it, something we will extensively teach throughout all education.
+Again we do not wish to criticise the marketing industry, but there is an inevitable subconscious bias which seeks to persuade or coerce clients into buying their product, sometimes through psychology and possibly by playing on the prospective customer's fear and insecurities.
+The makeup and fashion industries can inadvertently do this, when people are encouraged to buy products in order to make them feel better about themselves.
+Another example is the marketing of a new car, by sending messages to the target clients that a purchase will increase the owner's status and advertise their wealth and success in life.
+This type of marketing, and product buying, does not address the underlying issues of why people are feeling insecure, and seek consumerism and/or status to try and alleviate the feeling.
+This then propagates many deep problems that run throughout society, such as poor money management and the difficulties this causes.
+To address these issues, everyone needs a deeper understanding of their psychology and how to resolve it, something we will extensively teach throughout all education.

 Yet another issues is that large companies with large marketing budgets, can use these budgets to achieve sales of poor quality products, they can also dominate and monopolise the market.
-Indeed if they have enough money, they can manipulate the entire market, and push smaller companies out, who might even have a better product and service.
-None of all the issues mentioned are in the interests of the customer, and the marketing profession does not serve them in a fully functional way.
+Indeed if they have enough money, they can market aggressively, while undercutting prices sometimes at breakeven or below, and succeed in manipulating the entire market, in order to push smaller companies out of business, (who might even have a better product and service).

 • The waste of marketing in terms of time, money, resources and stress.